aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/ai-speech-cli/ai-speech-cli.md

 ## Introduction

-OCI Language can be called from the OCI Command Line Interface (CLI).
+OCI Speech can be called from the OCI Command Line Interface (CLI).

 In this lab session, we will show several code snippets to access our service with CLI.